European Cyclists' Federation: Cycle-Friendly Employer Consortium

 The Cycle-Friendly Employer Certification Framework is a “European standard for cycle friendly companies.”
 The certification scheme is run by ECF and implemented on the national level by national coordinators.

 Scientists for Cycling

 The Scientists for Cycling group works to exchange their knowledge and research in order to improve cycling.
 The main aims of the network are: to build a strong academic community doing research on cycling-related topics; to bridge the gap between the research on cycling issues, cycling advocates and decision makers; to disseminate the latest academic publications on cycling; to assist in developing the Velo-city conference program; to build up a more research based approach to cycling advocacy and policy.

 Members

 ECF is a member-based organisation with around 70 full and associate members in over 40 countries.
-The organisation claims that it is “the world’s largest and best-known cyclists’ advocacy organisation.”
+The organisation claims to be “the world’s largest and best-known cyclists’ advocacy organisation.”

 Full membership is open to European associations of cycle users.
 Full members are entitled to vote at the ECF Annual General Meetings (AGM).